FallerS/FallerS.github.io/_posts/2021-01-19-third_post.md

 This blog post with explain some of the general portfolio construction topics.
 How should the investments optimally be weighted in the contruction step?
 Which role does the covariance between these investments play and how can we use it to our advantage?

-This post will assume some knowledge of these topics and implement them in a Python framework.
+Some knowledge of these topics is assumed and implement them in a Python framework.
 Let's start!

 ## Importing and checking the dataset
 See also [blog post I](https://fallers.github.io/01.14.2021-first_post/) for details on the data.